 Riding Arena Liners

 It’s important to consider the type of horse that will be utilizing the arena when planning a tack room.
 For example, the tack room for warm-blooded Dressage and Jumpers will be completely different from the tack room of the Quarter Horse.
 The Quarter Horse rider is typically going to have a tack room only for saddles and bridles.
 The Hunter Jumper may want to make their tack rooms more like a lounge, with air conditioning, sinks, or even small kitchenettes.
-They might have carpet on the floor, hardwood, or laminate floors.
+They might have hardwood or laminate floors.
 Western-type Quarter Horse riders need to have a larger door because their saddles are larger and more cumbersome to carry.

 Other elements to consider when planning to build a riding arena: